garfix/nli-go/doc/manual/knowledge-engineer/quantification.md

 Handling this question with `find` amounts to picking up all blocks and then checking if there were two that were picked up.
 This is clearly nonsense. `do` goes through all blocks, and attempts to pick them up.
 As soon as the quantifier `2` matches, it stops.

 The difference between `find` and `do` is that `do` stops when it has enough, while `find` continues.
 Use `find` with interrogative relations and `do` with imperative relations.

+## Nested quants

+To model a compound NP like "both of the red blocks and either a green cube or a pyramid" You can nest quants with boolean operators `and`, `or` and `xor`.
+For example

+    { rule: np(E1) -> 'either' np(E1) 'or' np(E1),                         sense: xor(_, sem(2), sem(4)) }

+The meaning of the operators corresponds with what you might expect, but here's a more detailed description:

+`xor` means: "either A or B, but not both".
+First the range of A is determined and used to evaluate the scope.
+Only if this produces no bindings, the range of B is determined and used.

+`or` means: "A or B, or both".
+First the range of A is determined and used to evaluate the scope.
+Then the range of B. Then the results are combined.

+`and` means: "A and B must match".
+First the range of A is determined and used to evaluate the scope.
+Only if this produces results the range of B is determined and evaluated.